e-ucm/formalz-fchecker/README.md

 One of the implemented backends is for the [Z3 Theorem Prover](https://github.com/Z3Prover/z3).
 The `LogicIR.Expr` is converted to a `Z3 AST`.

+TODO: valid (invalid), satisfiable (unsatisfiable)
+TODO:

 To determine if two expressions (`P` and `Q`) are equal, we ask Z3 to prove `P != Q`.
 There are three possible results:

-1. `Sat` -> Z3 proved `P != Q`, which means the two formulas are *not* equivalent.
+1. `Sat` -> Z3 proved `P != Q` is satisfiable, which means the two formulas are *not* equivalent.
 The Z3 model contains the counter example to provide to the student.
-2. `Unsat` -> Z3 proved that `P != Q` does not hold, which means the two formulas are equivalent.
+2. `Unsat` -> Z3 proved that `P != Q` is not satisfiable, which means the two formulas are equivalent.
 3. `Undef` -> Z3 was unable to decide the satisfiablity of `P != Q`.
 In this case we have to resort to other methods like QuickCheck to determine if the two formulas are equivalent or not.

 #### Notes